shariyabd/6amTech-Task/README.md

 - **Team:**
   - **Manager** can view only the team list and a single team.

-- *(Additional Manager permissions incomplete in the provided info: "Manager have")*

 ### Authentication
 **Base URL:** https://your-domain.com/api/v1/auth
 - **Register:** `POST /register`
 - **Login:** `POST /login`
 - **Logout:** `POST /logout`

-Below is an alternative Markdown representation using bullet lists for clarity:

 ---